The Princeton Review: Consumer complaints

+Employee complaints

+In addition to consumer complaints, some former employees have voiced concerns on platforms like Glassdoor and Indeed about low pay, lack of advancement opportunities, and a focus on sales targets over educational support.
+While some praised the flexibility and student interaction aspects of the job, others characterized the workplace culture as exploitative and disorganized.

+Criticism of school rankings

 College rankings, including those published by the Princeton Review, have been criticized for failing to be accurate or comprehensive by assigning objective rankings formed from subjective opinions.
 Princeton Review officials counter that their rankings are unique in that they rely on student opinion and not just on statistical data.

 In 2002 an American Medical Association affiliated program, A Matter of Degree, funded by the Robert Wood Johnson Foundation, criticized the Princeton Review list of Best Party Schools.
 USA Today published an editorial titled "Sobering Statistics" in August 2002 and stated, "the doctor's group goes too far in suggesting that the rankings contribute to the problem (of campus drinking)."
 The editorial noted the fact that among the schools the AMA program was then funding as part of its campaign against campus drinking, six of 10 of those schools calling for The Princeton Review to "drop the annual ranking...had made (Princeton Review's) past top-party-school lists: many times for some.
 That's no coincidence."
 The editorial commended The Princeton Review for reporting the list, calling it "a public service" for "student applicants and their parents".

 The Princeton Review rankings for LGBT-related lists were criticized in 2010 by a ranking competitor in The Advocate magazine as inaccurate due to outdated methodologies.
 The Princeton Review has always based its "LGBTQ-Friendly" and "LGBTQ-Unfriendly" top twenty ranking lists on its tri-annual surveys of students at colleges profiled in the company's Best Colleges book which asks undergraduates: "Do students, faculty, and administrators at your college treat all persons equally regardless of their sexual orientations and gender identify/expression?"
 The Princeton Review also publishes The Gay & Lesbian Guide to College Life (2007).
 It has been available as an eBook since 2011.